MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/action/create.md

 # Create an action

-If you can't find an action on the GitHub Marketplace and you're not happy to write commands in the workflow steps, you can write you own action.
+If you can't find an action on the GitHub Marketplace that meets your needs and you're not happy to write commands in the workflow steps, you can write you own action.
+This will be reusable for yourself and others across repos and so is a neat way to package your logic.

 Note this page is not for beginners as it involves detailed knowledge about Actions and adding a public repo to be used in workflows.
 Before making an action, consider if an existing action or a multi-step workflow will solve your need.